 As a small business owner, time and money are your most precious resources.
 As the saying goes: haste makes waste, sometimes you can’t afford making costly mistakes.
 Take the time to properly understand the facts and do the research.
 Just like the analogy my sewing instructor used to say: measure twice, cut once.

-It’s also important when starting off your new business is to spend as little money as possible.
+It’s also important when starting off your new business to closely monitor your expenses.
 I purchased only what I needed, in terms of inventory I made the minimal amount that I knew I could sell even though I wouldn’t get the big cost savings that came with buying larger amounts.
 But I knew I could control my cash flow and not get into a crunch until I was able to build up my sales to be able to purchase the volume.
 I always erred on the side of caution and was conservative when it came to cash flow and making purchases.

 Build your network